Fade BG Image

 "… Silver, silver, gold… white — prey!
 Small fry.
 Poachers… oh, a big copper!
 That's our target!
 Expiry soon.
 Perfect."

-Given the outline of a coastline, it looked like some ship radar.
-From his words, it tracks permit type, expiry, and ship size.
+Given the outline of a coastline, it looked like some kind of ship radar.
+From his words, it tracks permit type, expiration date, and ship size.

 The light cluster is Véraldo's port.
 No getting lost at sea with this…